euphoricpoptarts/bbpCudaImplementation/README.md

 To install Boost: "bash bootstrap.sh", then "./b2 install" (consider using -jX to use more threads for quicker installation)
 OpenSSL: use relevant distro command (e.g. snap, yum, apt-get) to install libssl-dev
 Cuda Toolkit v9+: Follow platform relevant Cuda install instructions https://developer.nvidia.com/cuda-10.2-download-archive
+GPU Dependent Config: Edit CMakeLists.txt and set -arch=sm_XX where XX is specific to your GPU (e.g. 75 for Turing GPUs)

 ### C++ Language Standard
 C++17: Recommended